 During the Hisinger era, the production of the ironworks was renewed and diversified.
 A factory that produced a variety of hardware tools such as shovels, hammers and axes, was established Billnäs.
 A traditional forge was, however, active alongside other production.
 In the late 19th century, a new workshop was built to the ironworks almost every year.
 These workshops included i.a. a cutlery mill, a sawmill and a carpentry workshop, in which the famous Billnäs office furniture were later produced.

 The time of Fiskars Corporation

 Having a factory owner was becoming old-fashioned, so the ironworks was turned into a limited company called Billnäs Bruks Aktiebolag.
-The majority of the shares remained within the Hisinger family until 1920, when the majority of the shares were transferred to the current Fiskars Corporation and Billnäs became its subsidiary.
+The majority of the shares remained within the Hisinger family until 1920, when they were transferred to the current Fiskars Corporation and Billnäs became its subsidiary.
 In 1957, Fiskars received full ownership of the factories, and in 1970 the subsidiary was entirely merged to the parent company Fiskars.
 At the same time, the furniture factory was closed.